Revision Date: 26 September 2014

 Environmental (temperature and humidity) needs for storing vital records in different media can be found in the Disaster Preparedness section of the Texas State Records Management Manual.

-If offsite records storage is provided by a vendor, the vendor should contractually agree to maintain the records in conditions that meet the Texas State Library and Archives standards.
+If offsite records storage is provided by a vendor, the vendor should contractually agree to maintain the records in conditions that meet the TSLAC standards.

 Vital records planning information for electronically stored vital records is available in Texas State Library State Bulletin No.1: Electronic Records Standards and Procedures.